Fraudulent Misrepresentation

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-- Fraudulent misrepresentation is the most severe form.
-Fraudulent misrepresentation means intentionally tricking someone into a deal or agreement by knowingly giving them false information.
+Fraudulent misrepresentation is the most severe form.
+It occurs when someone intentionally tricked someone else into a deal or agreement by knowingly giving false information.

 False representation can greatly affect you, whether you're a prime contractor working with subcontractors or a small business dealing with government contracts.